W-Floyd/Angl-Resource-Pack/README.md

 ***

-You will need https://github.com/W-Floyd/smelt to render (Linux only).
+You will need https://github.com/W-Floyd/furnace to render (Linux only).

-This is the reference resource pack for my tool smelt.
-As such, smelt evolves to suite my needs, hopefully in a pack-agnostic way.
-Until this pack reaches 100% completion, it is entirely likely that smelt will not see a version release.
+This is the reference resource pack for my tool furnace.
+As such, furnace evolves to suite my needs, hopefully in a pack-agnostic way.
+Until this pack reaches 100% completion, it is entirely likely that furnace will not see a version release.
 I have a number of plans that will require replacing bits of my script system, none of which I feel should be forced on anyone else.

 ***